YuukiAS/Heart_Pipeline/doc/README.md

 You can start editing this template by modifying the files in the `/src` folder.
 The site will auto-update as you edit these files.

+The main page will be `src/app/page.md`.
+To change the order of pages, modify `src/lib/navigation.ts`.

 ## Global search

 This template includes a global search that's powered by the [FlexSearch](https://github.com/nextapps-de/flexsearch) library.
 It's available by clicking the search input or by using the `⌘K` shortcut.